We are seeking to recruit a Psychological Wellbeing Practitioner (PWP) to work as part of our IAPT primary care service in Derbyshire.

-Post holders may be required to work in various locations throughout Derbyshire including (but not limited to): Derby City, Long Eaton, Ilkeston, Swadlincote, Ashbourne, Ripley, Belper, Alfreton, Bakewell, Buxton, High Peak, and Chesterfield.
-The post holders will be employed by Derbyshire Healthcare Foundation NHS Trust.
+Post holder may be required to work in various locations throughout Derbyshire, including (but not limited to): Derby City, Long Eaton, Ilkeston, Swadlincote, Ashbourne, Ripley, Belper, Alfreton, Bakewell, Buxton, High Peak, and Chesterfield.
+The post holder will be employed by Derbyshire Healthcare Foundation NHS Trust.

 Join 'Team Derbyshire Healthcare' and become part of a talented, compassionate and enthusiastic workforce committed to a vision of 'making a positive difference in people's lives'.

 CQC rated us as 'GOOD' overall, commenting on how our colleagues treated patients with compassion and kindness and felt positive and proud about working for the trust.